 9. “Write out as many iterations and combinations of headlines and descriptions as you can think of.
 Then go back and narrow down to the top four or five.
 You have to work through a handful of throwaway ads before you get your best work.” – Katie

 10. “Use energetic and descriptive language.
 Yes, you’re working within a narrow character limit, but that should inspire you to be even more creative with how you express your ad message.” – Carrie

 Ready to put your own copywriting skills to practice and write PPC ads that truly perform?
-Use our free AdWords Preview Tool to mock up an ad and put these tips to the test.
+Use our free Google Ads Preview Tool to mock up an ad and put these tips to the test.